Quantitative Research Methods Courses

 When planning and registering for courses, students should not only check LHAE courses, but also OISE-wide courses available to students in all OISE departments.
 Course codes for OISE-wide courses begin with "JOI."

-For answers to frequently asked questions, check out the PowerPoint slide deck from July 2024 information session on statistical methods course offerings.
+For answers to frequently asked questions, check out the PowerPoint slide deck from our July 2025 information session on statistical methods course offerings.

 Note: Students unsure whether to take the introductory (LHA1006H or JOI1287) or intermediate (JOI3048 or JOI1288) statistics course should take this self-administered, non-credit placement test.